gubasso/dotfiles/README.md

 **FLAGS:**

-- `-n`: for checking, no do, just show before, simulation mode
+- `-n`: dry / for checking, no do, just show before, simulation mode
 - `-v`: verbose
 - `-`: target directory must be `~`
 - `*`: everything... all dirs inside .dotfiles